gabotronix/underpass-docs/dante.md

 #### Dante Console from Portainer

 User creation can also be done from Portainer.
-From the `dante` Console, the command to use is:
+Go to the `dante` Console and connect using `sh`.
+Then, issue the command below:
 ```
 adduser -s /sbin/nologin username
 ```